Postdoctoral Fellowship in College Mental Health - Westchester Campuses

 Fellows are involved in our group therapy program and have opportunities to participate as a co-leader of our psychotherapy groups.
 There are also opportunities to develop new groups.

-When students come to the Center in crisis, trainees may be called upon to meet with them, assess the circumstances, and determine the best course of action.
+When students come to the Center in crisis, fellows may be called upon to meet with them, assess the circumstances, and determine the best course of action.
 Senior staff will be available at these times for immediate supervision and feedback if needed.
 In addition, fellows will be responsible for after-hour beeper duty approximately every six weeks.
 Fellows rotate this responsibility with senior staff and will always have senior staff back-up should this be needed.
 Beeper duty entails phone consultations in case of after-hour campus emergencies in the dorms or classrooms.
 Fellows begin their beeper rotation after training in crisis intervention with senior staff.

 Fellows receive at least two hours of intensive individual clinical supervision per week.
 Additional supervision for group psychotherapy, as well as discussion of cases in hypnotherapy and brief relational treatment seminars, and consultations related to outreach programing are ongoing throughout the course of the training year.
-In addition, fellows' participation in Case Disposition and/or Case Conference seminar meetings affords them the opportunity to receive feedback and supervision from the entire staff.
+In addition, fellows' participation in Case Disposition and Case Conference seminar meetings affords them the opportunity to receive feedback and supervision from the entire staff.

 The supervision and training received during the Fellowship year meets psychology licensure requirements for New York State.
 If an applicant is interested in applying for licensure in another state, it is the individual applicant's responsibility to find out the requirements for that state and to determine whether our training experience meets those requirements.